fahad-masood/30-day-challenge/README.md

 # 30-day-challenge

-- Logic Building through HackerRank
+- Goal is to become 6 star HackerRank coder
+- Category: Problem Solving
+- Language used: Java